DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/supported-data-sources.md

 To create a connection to a SQL data source, see [Binding to SQL databases](connecting-to-sql-databases.md).

 ## OLAP Data Source
 To use the OLAP data source, the Dashboard Designer requires Microsoft Analysis Services OLE DB and Microsoft ADOMD.NET providers to be installed on your machine.
-To learn more, see [Data providers used for Analysis Services connections](https://msdn.microsoft.com/en-us/library/dn141152.aspx#bkmk_OLE).
+Refer to [Data providers used for Analysis Services connections](https://msdn.microsoft.com/en-us/library/dn141152.aspx#bkmk_OLE) for more information.

 The following OLAP servers are supported.
 * Microsoft SQL Server 2000 Analysis Services